-You may also use the Cook County Health pharmacies if you see a Cook County Health provider.
-If your PCP is part of a community health center, you may be able to use their pharmacy to get your prescription.
+If you see a Cook County Health provider, our Cook County Health pharmacies are available to fill your prescriptions.
+If your PCP is a part of a community health center, you may also be able to use their pharmacy to get your prescriptions.

 You can see all of the medications we cover on our County Care formulary.
-You can find the formulary on our website at www.countycare.com under Member Services.
+You can find the formulary on our website at www.countycare.com under For Members.
 If you do not have access to the internet, please call Member Services and we will mail you a paper copy.
-If you need a medication that does not appear on the Formulary, your doctor can ask CountyCare for a review.
+If you need a medication that does not appear on the formulary, your doctor can ask CountyCare for a review.